MainFrameKuznetSov/Kolkata_Metro_Sarathi/README.md

    - Users can plan routes by observing line changes and following station-to-station paths.

 ## Future Plans
-  - Shortest Path Finder: Add a route-finding algorithm to suggest the shortest or most efficient path using Dijkstra's Algorithm.
   - Real-time Data: Integrate real-time metro timings and alerts.

 ## Contibutions